Here are some tools I use or selfhosting.

 - Amazon AWS - To store files from Mastodon and RocketChat

 Services above running on Docker with Traefik as reverse proxy with automatic LetsEncrypt certificates for all my services.
 Each application is running on Linux in Docker container which i deploying with Docker compose.
-And this is why i choose Traefik as my proxy, it can be easylly configured to generate certificate for all my docker applications.
+All my servers running on Ubuntu LTS or Debian.